Hall, Gilbert Pine (1859-1932)(2 of 7)

 Description, front: The retoucher has added color and texture to this portrait using chalk, pastels, and watercolor.
 They have skillfully rendered the highlights of the child’s white shirt and the hat he holds.
 Color has also been applied to his hair, eyes, and cheeks.

 Description, back: The back side reveals the shadow of a shape that suggests this portrait was formerly displayed in an oval frame.
 A word that appears to be “Walker” is handwritten in pencil in the center.
 Also in the center handwritten in pencil and underlined is “14720” and beneath that appears the word “gilt”.
-In the top left handwritten in pencil is written, “Santa Rosa”.
+In the top left handwritten in pencil is, “Santa Rosa”.
 Handwritten in pencil under the piece of tape along the top edge is written “14 X 17”.

 Description, supportive backing: On the cardboard utilized to back this portrait is handwritten in cursive in blue ink, “Gilbert Pine Hall”, “1859-1932”, “Papa in his youth —”, “K. M. Hall”